igormironchik/md-pdf/tests/manual/footnotes.md

 As for comprehensiveness and consistency, prior to the publication of the Ancient Records, there was no comparable collection of translations of Egyptian texts in any language.
-So Breasted noted in his Preface to volume one, “no attempt has ever been made to collect and present all the sources of Egyptian history in a modern language”[^8] (italics added).
+So Breasted noted in his Preface to volume one, "no attempt has ever been made to collect and present all the sources of Egyptian history in a modern language"[^8] (italics added).
 While previously, Near Eastern scholars did collaborate to pool their translations into single publications,[^9] they never included the entire corpus of any written genre, nor did the various scholars